 1. Using Power Query to Find Special Characters in Excel

 Our aim is to find special characters by using the Power Query method.
-We will follow the below steps to learn the method.
+We will follow the steps below to learn the method.

 Steps: